pypa/packaging.python.org/source/deployment.rst

 for testing.
 If any tests fail, the output log for that specific configuration can be inspected.

-For Python packages that are intended to be deployed on both Python 2 and 3 with a single-source strategy, there are a number of options.
+For Python projects that are intended to be deployed on both Python 2 and 3 with a single-source strategy, there are a number of options.

 Supporting multiple hardware platforms
 ======================================